kohler/hotcrp/devel/apidoc/reviews.md

 check the response’s `Content-Type` or status code.
 An empty selection yields an empty download, just as `format=json` yields an empty `reviews` array.

+A rendering has no `message_list`, so the search diagnostics `format=json` would report are carried into the download instead: `text` prefixes them, `form` includes them as `==-==` comment lines, and the ZIP formats collect them in a `README-warnings.txt` member.

+Renderings are conditionally requestable through `ETag` and `If-None-Match`.
+Date-based conditions are ignored, since a rendering depends on more than the reviews’ modification times.

 ## Downloads

 The `download` parameter controls *delivery* rather than rendering, and works